DevKitty-io/USB-Nugget/README.md

 To upload a payload, you can save a `.txt` file to the RubberNugget flash drive.
 Payloads must be saved under an operating system, then category type.
 (OS->Category->Payload.txt)

 ## Accessing the Web Interface
-To access the web interface, connect to the `RubberNugget` AP with the password `password`.
+To access the web interface, connect to the `RubberNugget` AP with the password `nugget123`.
 In a web browser, navigate to `192.168.4.1` to access the payload deployment system.
 At the moment, the web interface can only edit / run payloads.

 ## Current Features - v1.0 (beta)